Machine Learning in Cybersecurity 101

-Machine learning is usually mentioned in contexts that actually refer to artificial intelligence or used as a synonym.
-Let us have a closer look at what the terms artificial intelligence, machine learning and deep learning (another common notion used in relation to AI) really mean.
-We will also discuss how we can use machine learning in cybersecurity.
+Machine learning is a term usually mentioned in contexts that actually refer to artificial intelligence or is used as a synonym.
+Let us have a closer look at what the terms artificial intelligence, machine learning, and deep learning (another common notion used in relation to AI) really mean and how machine learning can be useful in cybersecurity.

-Deep learning, the other term mentioned at the beginning of this article, represents “a set of Techniques for implementing machine learning that recognizes patterns of patterns – like image recognition.
-The systems identify primarily object edges, a structure, an object type, and then an object itself. “
+The other term introduced at the start of this article, deep learning, refers to a set of approaches for implementing machine learning that detects patterns of patterns, such as image recognition.
+The systems first detect object edges, then a structure, then an object type, and finally the object itself.

 There are two main categories of machine learning algorithms, as can be seen in the following image:

 Also known as models, algorithms are mathematical expressions that represent data in the context of a business problem.
 The goal is to gain insights from this data.

 In supervised learning, you know what you want to teach a machine before you start.
 This usually entails exposing the algorithm to a large amount of training data, allowing the model to study the output, and fine-tuning the parameters until the desired results are achieved.
 The machine can then be put to the test by allowing it to generate predictions for a “validation data set,” which is simply new data that hasn’t been seen before.

 In unsupervised learning, machines investigate a set of data.
 The computer then seeks to identify hidden patterns that link numerous factors after the initial exploration.
 This learning strategy can help with data classification into categories based only on statistical criteria.
 Unsupervised learning is substantially faster and easier to apply than supervised learning because it does not require large data sets for training.